 WorkSpaces client applications send WorkSpaces Access events when a user successfully logs in to a WorkSpace.
 All WorkSpaces clients send these events.

-Events emitted for WorkSpaces using the WorkSpaces Streaming Protocol (WSP) require the WorkSpaces client application version 4.0.1 or later.
+Events emitted for WorkSpaces using DCV require the WorkSpaces client application version 4.0.1 or later.

 Events are represented as JSON objects.
 The following is example data for a WorkSpaces Access event.